jachy-h/pi-git-sync/README.md

 ### Requirements

 - Pi `0.82.1` or newer (Node.js `>=22.19.0`)
-- Git and SSH configured for GitHub
+- Git installed, with SSH or HTTPS credentials configured for GitHub

 ### First machine